derrickreimer/derrickreimer.com/source/2018-04-13-building-level-2-the-tech-stack.html.markdown

 title: "Building Level #2: The Tech Stack"
 date: 2018-04-13
 author: Derrick Reimer
+description: "Learn about how I'm using Elixir, Elm, GraphQL, Tailwind CSS, and more in Level."
 ---

 For the last nine months, I've been building a prototype of Level.